Ateez: 2016–2018: Formation, pre-debut activities, and Treasure EP.1

-Plans for a new KQ Entertainment boy band began after a staff member discovered a letter and sample mixtape from Kim Hongjoong, who would eventually become Ateez's leader, expressing interest in becoming a trainee at the company due to his admiration of Block B, a group also managed by KQ Entertainment.
+Plans for a new KQ Entertainment boy band began after a staff member discovered a letter and sample mixtape from Kim Hongjoong, who would eventually become Ateez's leader, expressing interest in becoming a trainee at the company.
 Hongjoong became the company's first official trainee and would remain the only one until Yunho joined six months later.
 Over the next year, members Mingi, San, Seonghwa, Yeosang, Jongho, and Wooyoung joined KQ Entertainment as trainees.
-Many had previous training experience at other companies: Mingi at Maroo Entertainment, Jongho at TOP Media, and Yeosang and Wooyoung who trained at Big Hit Entertainment together.
+Many had previous training experience at other companies: Mingi at Maroo Entertainment, Jongho at TOP Media, and Yeosang and Wooyoung at Big Hit Entertainment.
+They were known as "KQ Fellaz" prior to debuting.

-In late 2017, Hongjoong, Mingi, Wooyoung, and Jongho competed on the survival reality show Mix Nine, placing 42nd, 63rd, 72nd, and 43rd respectively out of all male contestants.
-Prior to debuting, trainees under KQ Entertainment were known as "KQ Fellaz".
+In late 2017, Hongjoong, Mingi, Wooyoung, and Jongho competed on the survival reality show Mix Nine, placing 42nd, 63rd, 72nd, and 43rd out of all male contestants, respectively.
 On May 18, 2018, KQ Entertainment released the YouTube video "KQ Fellaz Performance Video I", which featured all eight Ateez members together for the first time, dancing to the song "Pick It Up" by rapper Famous Dex.
-Shortly after, the group premiered their pre-debut web series, KQ Fellaz American Training, showcasing the eight members traveling to Los Angeles, California, to train in dance at The Millennium Dance Complex.
-During this period, a ninth trainee, Lee Junyoung, was promoted as a member of KQ Fellaz but ultimately not added to the final lineup.
+Shortly after, the group premiered their pre-debut web series, KQ Fellaz American Training, showcasing the eight members in Los Angeles, California, training at The Millennium Dance Complex.
+During this period, a ninth trainee, Lee Jun-young, was promoted as a member of KQ Fellaz but ultimately not added to the final line-up.
 For the finale of the web series, KQ Fellaz released the music video of "From", a song composed and produced by Hongjoong.

 KQ Entertainment announced a debut reality show with a set of three teasers.
 The second teaser, released on July 3, 2018, revealed the official name for the group: Ateez.
-The show, Code Name Is Ateez, premiered on Mnet on July 20.
+The name, short for "A TEEnager Z", symbolises the group's goal to represent everything about teenagers, from A to Z. The show, Code Name Is Ateez, premiered on Mnet on July 20.